Category Archives: Art

 Benjamin Jowett, Master of Balliol College, Oxford.

-In France and continental Europe the education system is similar to England’s under Jowett.
+In France and continental Europe, the education system is similar, to this day ,to England’s under Jowett.
 There is a fixed set of knowledge and a fixed rate to learn it.
 Government and industry jobs go largely to those who’ve demonstrated their ability to give the fixed, correct answers to tests on this knowledge.
-In schools across France, the same page is turned virtually simultaneously in the every school– no student is left behind, but none jump ahead either.
+In schools across France, the same page is turned virtually simultaneously in the every school– no student is left behind, but none jump ahead either or deviate.
 As new knowledge is integrated, the approved text books are updated and the correct answers are adjusted.
 Until then, the answers in the book are God’s truth, and those who master it can comfort themselves to have mastered the truth.
-The only people hurt are the very few dummies who see a new truth a year before the test acknowledges it.
-“College is a place where pebbles are polished but diamonds are dimmed.”
-The European system appears to benefit the many, providing useful skills (and useless tidbits) but it is oppressive to many others with forward-thinking, imaginative minds.
-The system appears to work best in areas that barely change year-to-year like French grammar, geometry, law, and the map of Europe.
+The European system appears to benefit the many, providing useful skills (and useless tidbits) but it is oppressive to others with forward-thinking, imaginative minds, or who see a new truth a year before the test acknowledges it.
+College, it is said, “..is a place where pebbles are polished but diamonds are dimmed.”
+The system work well in areas that barely change like French grammar, geometry, law, and the map of Europe.
 It does not work so well in music, computers, or the art of war.
-For these students, schooling is “another brick in the wall.
-For these students, the schools should teach more of how to get along without a teacher.
+For creative students, bright or otherwise, schooling is “another brick in the wall.”
+These students need learning in ‘how to get along without a teacher.’

-The American approach to education leans towards independence of thought, for good or bad.
-American graduates can live without the teacher, but leave school knowing no language but English, hardly and maths or science, hardly any grammar, and we can hardly find another country on a map.
+The American approach leans, or perhaps leaned, towards independence of thought, for good or bad.
+American graduates can live without the teacher, but leave school knowing no language but English, knowing hardly and maths or science, and hardly any grammar.
+We can hardly find another country on a map, and often can’t find our own.
 Teachers will take incorrect answers as correct as a way to build self-esteem, so students leave with the view that there is no such thing as truth.
-This model works well in music, engineering, and science where change is fast, creativity is king, and nature itself is a teacher.
+Strangely, this model works, at least in music, engineering, and science where change is fast, creativity is king, and nature itself is a teacher.
 American graduate-schools are preeminent in these areas.
 In reading, history and math our graduates might well be described as galumphing ignorants.

-Every now and again the US tries to correct this, by the way, and join the rest of the world.
-The “no child left behind” movement was a Republican-led effort to teach reading and math on the French model.
+Every now and again the US tries to Europeanize education.
+The “no child left behind” movement was a Republican-led effort to teach on the French model, at least in reading and math.
 It never caught on.
-Drugs are another approach to making American students less obstreperous, but they too work only temporarily.
-Despite these best efforts, American graduates leave school ignorant, but not stupid; respectful of those who can do things, and suspicious of those with lengthy degrees.
-We survive as managers of the most complex operations with our bumptious optimism and distain for hierarchy.
-As viewed from abroad, our method is to greet colleagues in a loud, cheerful voice, appoint a subordinate to “get things done,” and then get in the way until lunchtime.
+Drugs are a popular approach to making American students less obstreperous, but they work only temporarily.
+Americans leave school ignorant, but not stupid; respectful of those who can do things, and suspicious of those with lengthy degrees.
+Without Latin, we do OK as managers of the most complex operations, relying on bumptious optimism and distain for hierarchy.

 In any moment of decision, the best thing you can do is the right thing, the next bet thing is the wrong thing, and the worst thing you can do is nothing.
 An American attitude that sometimes blows up, but works surprisingly well at times.